IBM-Blockchain-Starter-Kit/api-bootstrap/docs/ingress.md

 # Set up Ingress

-This bootstrap provides an Ingress template to configure an `https` url for the application deployed on kubernetes.
+This bootstrap provides an Ingress template to configure an `https` url for the application deployed on Kubernetes.
 This can be expanded to expose multiple apps in your Kubernetes cluster.
 The Ingress resource is present here `misc/https-enablement`.

-## Update Ingress yaml metadata
+## Update Ingress metadata

-*  On the Ingress yaml file, provide a `name` for your ingress resource, replacing the <<ingress-resource-name>>
+*  On the Ingress YAML file, provide a `name` for your ingress resource, replacing the <<ingress-resource-name>>
 *  Note that under `annotations`, the `ingress.bluemix.net/redirect-to-https` field is set to `"True"`.
 This provides the `https` enablement to the application;s url.

 ## Update <domain> and <tls_secret_name>